szmajdakacper/train-timetable-plotter/README.md

 - 📈 Interactive plot with train paths
 - 📊 Detailed timetable view for each sheet
-- 🔍 Train highlighting for easy analysis
+- 🔍 Train highlighting for easy analysis (klik nagłówka kolumny pociągu)
+- 🪵 Debug mode toggle in sidebar
 - 📱 Responsive design that works on all devices

 ## Installation